Halibut Fishing: Catching Monsters From The Beach!

 Where to Fish for Halibut

-You’ll hear many different opinions on this and the fact is, halibut like many different types of beaches and structures.
-I’ve caught halibut on flat sandy beaches without any hard structure within miles.
-On the other hand, I’ve done the same at beaches with rocks and reefs near by too.
 It’s tough when you get mixed information, and that’s one of the reasons why it took me so long to figure out halibut fishing.
-It’s true that you could end up catching a monster halibut in the middle of a flat sandy beach with nothing unique about it.
+It’s true that you might end up catching a monster halibut in the middle of a flat sandy beach with nothing unique about it.
 Heck, you might even get on a killer bite too.
 But, there is a secret to having consistent success when surf fishing for halibut.

 The Secret:

 The secret is putting these concepts together.
 Halibut are an ambush predator.
 They’re also very flat and blend in with sand quite well as they have the ability to slightly alter their appearance in color.
-That being said, rocks and other structure in the water provide for perfect ambush opportunities as Halibut can further blend in and hide from their prey before attacking.
+That being said, rocks and other structure in the water make for perfect ambush opportunities as halibut can further blend in and hide from their prey before attacking.
 But almost equally important, these structures actually draw in bait fish too.
 This is where everything comes together.

 Find the structure… and the sand… together